manojkumawatv/manojkumawatv/README.md

-## Hi there 👋

 <!--
 **manojkumawatv/manojkumawatv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
+## Hi there 👋
+I'm Manoj Kumawat, a passionate developer constantly learning and improving my skills in various technologies.

-- 🔭 I’m currently working on UI
+- 🔭 I’m currently working on UI dev for a web application project
 - 🌱 I’m currently learning Databases, DSAlgorithms, Adv Java
 - 💬 Ask me about ...
-JAVA, CPP, Python
+JAVA, C++, Python, or anything related to software development.
 - 📫 connect with me:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/manojkumawatv)